MahmoudAshraf97/whisper-diarization/README.md

 WhisperX and NeMo parameters are coded into diarize.py and helpers.py, I will add the CLI arguments to change them later
 ## Installation
+Python >= `3.10` is needed, `3.9` will work but you'll need to manually install the requirements one by one.

 `FFMPEG` and `Cython` are needed as prerequisites to install the requirements
 ```
 pip install cython